Atopica for Dogs (Cyclosporine): Uses and Side Effects

 When Cyclosporine Is the Right Tool for a Dog

 Case selection is where this medication earns its place.
-Cyclosporine for dogs is often considered when itch and inflammation remain severe despite strong basics (flea control, infection treatment, bathing) and after other prescription options like apoquel for dogs or cytopoint for dogs are not enough or are not a fit.
+Cyclosporine for dogs is often considered when itch and inflammation remain severe despite strong basics (flea control, infection treatment, bathing) and after other prescription options like Apoquel for dogs or Cytopoint for dogs are not enough or are not a fit.
 Evidence supports its effectiveness for canine atopic dermatitis, but the decision is individualized because the side-effect profile and monitoring needs are different from many allergy tools (Steffan, 2006).

 CASE VIGNETTE: A 4-year-old Westie has year-round paw chewing, repeated yeast ears, and sleepless nights despite diet trials, medicated baths, and two different allergy prescriptions.
 The family can manage weekly baths and follow-up visits, but they need fewer emergency flare-ups.
 In that context, a veterinarian may discuss cyclosporine as a stronger, longer-horizon strategy with clear guardrails.